 During the first three quarters of Fiscal 2004, each director who was not an employee of the Company ("Outside Director") received an annual retainer of \$34,000 per year.
 The Chairman of each Board Committee received the following additional retainers: \$10,000 for the Chairman of Audit Committee and \$7,500 for the Chairman of the Leadership and Compensation Committee and for the Chairman of the Corporate Governance and Nominating Committee.
 The annual as well as the additional retainers were pro-rated.
 Each Outside Director was also paid \$1,250 for each day on which such Director attended a Board meeting and \$1,000 for each day on which such Director attended a committee meeting.
-Starting with the last quarter of Fiscal 2004, Quantum changed the director compensation structure as follows: Each Outside Director received a base annual retainer of \$42,000, plus an additional annual retainer of \$7,500 for each day on grant and 50% after one year from the grant date provided that the respective director continues to be a member of Quantum's Board at that time.
+Starting with the last quarter of Fiscal 2004, Quantum changed the director compensation structure as follows: Each Outside Director received a base annual retainer of \$42,000, plus an additional annual retainer of \$7,500 for each committee on which such director serves as a member.
+The aggregate retainer is paid 75% in cash and 25% in restricted stock.
+The restricted stock vests 50% upon grant and 50% after one year from the grant date provided that the respective director continues to be a member of Quantum's Board at that time.
 No per-meeting fees are paid.
-In addition, the Chairman of the Audit Committee, \$7,500 for the Chairman of the Leadership and Compensation Committee and for the Chairman of the S10,000 for the Chairman of the Audit Committee, \$7,500 for the Chairman of the Leadership and Compensation at the text of the chairman of the Audit Committee and the lead independent director received the following annual retainers, all of which were paid in cash: \$10,000 for the Chairman of the Audit Committee and for the Chairman of the Governance and Nominating Committee and \$10,000 for the Chairman of the Leadership and Compensation Committee and for the Chairman of the Governance and Nominating Committee and \$10,000 for the Chairman of the Leadership and Compensation Committee and for the Chairman of the Governance and Nominating Committee and \$10,000 for the lead independent director.
+In addition, the Chairman of each Board Committee and the lead independent director received the following annual retainers, all of which were paid in cash: \$10,000 for the Chairman of the Audit Committee, \$7,500 for the Chairman of the Leadership and Compensation Committee and for the Chairman of the Governance and Nominating Committee and \$10,000 for the lead independent director.